 It is rich in social history and family historians will be able to find details of a wide range of individuals, not just property owners, but tenants, neighbours and other people associated with particular locations.

-Should you wish, you will be able to view the individual records by arrangement with the Edinburgh City Archives in the City Chambers on the High Street when the service re-opens early in 2026.
+Should you wish, you can arrange to view the individual records in Edinburgh City Archives in the City Chambers on the High Street.
+The Archives are open Tuesday to Thursday, 10am-4.30pm.
+Contact: Archives@edinburgh.gov.uk

 PDF copies of Dr Rock’s catalogue are available for download.
 Please beware that the file sizes are large.
 There are three parts: